sahanes/AI-Engineering-DSPY/README.md

 However, with proper tuning and prompt engineering, it could become a more viable option, especially for large-scale applications.
 The key is to maintain consistency while improving data faithfulness and question relevancy.

+🙏 Special Thanks:
+A special thanks to AI Makerspace for their foundational contributions to this project.
+The code and concepts were largely inspired by their event, "DSPy: Advanced Prompt Engineering."
+Their insights and guidance have been invaluable in advancing this work (https://www.youtube.com/watch?v=6YtdtjQD1r0&t=1566s)